 Front-End: JavaScript

-JavaScript, an open-source scripting language, ing a browser refresh.
+JavaScript, an open-source scripting language, develops and controls dynamic web pages, allowing elements to move on the screen seamlessly without requiring a browser refresh.
 As the most extensively utilized programming language globally, JavaScript offers considerable flexibility (Sufiyan, 2021).

 JavaScript proves to be an invaluable asset in constructing a web-based student performance prediction system.
-It dynamic and interactive data visualizations like charts and graphs.
+It generates dynamic and interactive data visualizations like charts and graphs.
 Additionally, JavaScript facilitates the integration of user interface functionalities such as pop-ups and form validation.

 Cost of Development